MUHAMMADAZAN1/Lab2.0/worksheet.md

 program by giving it "bad" input and observe the consequences.
 Give at least two examples of potentially bad input and the results you observe.
+Ans:
+Example 1:Bad input: M azan 1900 4
+Result:Today is 2023/10/11
+Your birthday was
+Hello, M azan.
+You are 0 years, 0 weeks, and 0 days old today.
+Example 2:Bad input:99 / 0m 12
+result:Today is 2023/10/11
+Your birthday was
+Hello, 99.
+You are 0 years, 0 weeks, and 0 days old today.